The resume format in Canada typically follows a particular structure. It’s important that you use this document to highlight your achievements.

 Your resume is key to finding employment in Canada.
 Employers will generally assess your suitability for roles based on this document alone.

-A chronological resume must contain (in this order):
+Your resume format must contain (in this order):

 Where appropriate, you may also add: